kisalthennakoon/Devix/README.md

    ```
 4. Open the browser and visit the URL displayed in the terminal (usually http://localhost:5173).

-### Backend

-1. If you are running your PostgreSQL server locally rather than running the given Docker container, change the application.properties configurations accordingly.
-2. Currently, we save images locally.
-Threrefore, specifying the local path to image storage is needed.
-In application.properties file in Springboot, give your path for the variable "image.upload.dir".
-3. Run the backend server after the database setup.

 ## Implemented Features (Phase 1)